Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 Use of single_buffer
 --------------------

-When configured for ``TP_API=0``, i.e. window API, the FFT will default to use ping-pong buffers for performance.
+When configured for ``TP_API=0``, i.e. iobuffer API, the FFT will default to use ping-pong buffers for performance.
 However, for the FFT, the resulting buffers can be very large and can limit the point size achievable by a single kernel.
-It is possible to apply the single_buffer constraint to the input and/or output buffers to reduce the memory cost of the FFT.
-By this means an FFT with ``TT_DATA=cint32`` of ``TP_POINT_SIZE=4096`` can be made to fit in a single kernel.
+It is possible to apply the single_buffer constraint to the input and/or output buffers to reduce the memory cost of the FFT, though this will come at the cost of reduced performance.
+By this means an FFT with ``TT_DATA=cint16`` of ``TP_POINT_SIZE=4096`` can be made to fit in a single kernel.
 The following code shows how such a constraint may be applied.

 .. code-block::